d16-nichevo/bard-afar/README.md

 I thought it would be trivially easy to find easy-to-use live-audio-sharing software.
 I couldn't find anything.
 So I made Bard Afar.
 Bard Afar ***does not*** do what the old Discord bots does: it doesn't play YouTube videos.
 Instead it plays audio files on your computer.
 But that's good enough for me.

 (Maybe my search-fu is weak and there are are simple live-audio-sharing programs out there.
 If I missed some, oh well, now Bard Afar is another!)

-## Design Philosopy

-Bard Afar started as a [minimum viable product](https://en.wikipedia.org/wiki/Minimum_viable_product).
-If it proves to be a popular tool, I may fix bugs and add new functionality.

 # ⚠️ Important Notes ⚠️